sopra-fs22-group-36/screw-your-neighbor-react/README.md

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=sopra-fs22-group-36_screw-your-neighbor-react&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=sopra-fs22-group-36_screw-your-neighbor-react)

 ## Introduction
 We are developing an online version of the world famous card game "Härdöpfle" also known as "Screw your neighbour" played with the 36 Swiss "Jasskarten".
+Main feature are implemented aswell as the stack rule and the special round with only one card.
+The game is made for two up to five players.

 ## Technologies
 These are the main technologies we used: